ModDota/moddota.github.io/_articles/lua-item-tutorial.md

 	ParticleManager:CreateParticle("particles/items_fx/blink_dagger_end.vpcf", PATTACH_ABSORIGIN, hTarget) --Create particle effect at our caster. end
 ~~~
-Now we can just use the newly defined Blink function to blink our caster, and allies without writing it all again.<br>
+Now we can just use the newly defined Blink function to blink our caster, and allies without writing it all again.<br />
 Lets write the self cast now.
 We create IF statement first to check if we have hTarget.
 Then we check if the target is same as the caster or not.
 Also if we don't have hTarget we default to blinking ourselves.
 To get the location we want to blink towards we need to find some target location.
 For this we will use the fountain. (ent_dota_fountain)
 ~~~lua
 function item_blink_staff:OnSpellStart()